 Back in 2014 the donor relations team at Cincinnati Children’s was getting a lot of requests.
 Our generous community – including lots of schools – wanted to send our patients paper valentines.
 As hard as it was to say no, we cannot accept paper valentines due to infection concerns.
 Imagine all of those germs…

-So instead we created an online form using our donor management software.
+So instead we created an online form using our online fundraising software.
 Community members could enter their first name, last name, email address and choose from one of our adorably designed valentines.
 Our team would then match the first name with the valentine chosen, print the valentine in-house and work with other teams at the hospital to deliver them.
 The patients and families loved being thought of in a safe way.

 Fast forward to 2018 when a thoughtful, kind teenager tweeted about our valentines.
 She didn’t include a link, just a plea for others to join her in helping the kids at our hospital.
 The response was overwhelming!
 We received more than 220,000+ valentines and raised more than $68,000!